synx203/AutoOS/README.md

 - Select your Browsers and Browser Extensions.
 - Select your Applications.
 - Import a pre-configured Custom Resolution Utility (CRU) profile.
 - Select which Graphics Card drivers are installed.
-The Graphic Cards are detected using SetupAPI and [pciids](https://github.com/pciutils/pciids) and the drivers are queried using official API endpoints to ensure compability with all NVIDIA, AMD and recent Intel GPUs.
 - Import a pre-configured MSI Afterburner profile.
 - Select your Windows Security settings.